-Tongue studs and body piercing ornaments in exposed areas, except for the ears, will not be allowed.
+Tongue studs, nose piercings and other body piercing ornaments in exposed areas, except for the ears, will not be allowed.
 Ear ornaments for male students are prohibited.
-Violation of this policy will result in the immediate confiscation of the piercing ornament.
+Violation of this policy will result in the immediate confiscation of the piercing ornament including clear spacers used to maintain the pierced area.